Kerman Iran Travel Guide

 Kerman has an immersive experience into the heart of Persia.

-Beyond the city, the otherworldly landscape of the Shahdad Desert and its Kaluts brings a natural spectacle that astounds visitors with its size and silence.
+Beyond the city, the otherworldly landscape of the Shahdad Desert and its Kaluts brings a natural spectacle that astounds visitors with its magnitude and silence.
 Mahan, a short drive away, has the UNESCO-listed Shazdeh Garden, a verdant oasis defying the desert, and the beautiful Shah Nematollah Vali Shrine, a Sufi pilgrimage site.

 Explore Safavid-era urban life, including a bathhouse museum.